 At home, the heart in my network is the EdgeRouter POE 5-port router.
-It supports various devices and switches with POE, and is where my WAN enters the house.
-Without it my whole network is dead.
-Yes, a single point of failure, I know.
+My router is, of course, where the outside world of my Wide Area Network (WAN) enters the house.
+This router supports several devices including switches with Power Over Ethernet (POE) and so without the router my whole network would be dead.
+Yes, it’s a single point of failure, I know.

 Ping loss and strange issues